rails/rails/guides/source/contributing_to_ruby_on_rails.md

 ### Write Your Code

 Now get busy and add or edit code.
-You’re on your branch now, so you can write whatever you want (you can check to make sure you’re on the right branch with +git branch -a+).
+You’re on your branch now, so you can write whatever you want (you can check to make sure you’re on the right branch with `git branch -a`).
 But if you’re planning to submit your change back for inclusion in Rails, keep a few things in mind:

 * Get the code right.
 * Use Rails idioms and helpers.